 TAPS with the assistance of MPO staff utilizing a combination of FTA Sect.
 5307 and local funding will perform short range planning projects needed to meet federal requirements recognizing established Planning Emphasis Areas.
 Such activities include: researching solutions to connect urban area riders to medical facilities, commuter route planning for the urbanized area, and identifying gaps in transit services.
+This subtask will be used for any assistance given to TAPS.

 Every five (5) years, all planning regions in the United States must complete a Regionally Coordinated Transportation Plan (RCTP) in order to qualify for federal transit funding.
 Grayson County, along with Cooke and Fannin Counties comprise Planning Region 22.
-The RCTP for Planning Region 22 expires on February 28, 2022 at which time the region will cease to be eligible to receive federal transit funding until such time as the RCTP is completed.
-The Texoma Council of Governments has committed to completing the update to the RCTP prior to February 28, 2022.
-TCOG has requested the assistance of MPO staff to complete this effort.
-This subtask will be used for any assistance given to TCOG during the update.
+The current RCTP for Planning Region 22 was adopted on March 24, 2022.
+The Regionally Coordinated Transportation Planning Committee must meet on a regular basis to implement the Goals and Objectives outlined in the RCTP.
+The GCMPO director currently serves as chair of the Regionally Coordinated Transportation Planning Committee.
+This subtask will be used for any preparation time and meetings held by the Regionally Coordinated Transportation Planning Committees.